 As the primary "weapons" to convert prospects into customers, words are incredibly important to salespeople.
 How sales reps deliver their messages and converse with contacts can have a dramatic effect on the outcome of a conversation.
 Using the wrong phrase might cast a negative shadow on the proposal, while tweaking just a few words in the pitch might induce a client to buy immediately.
 The underlying message is certainly critical, but the words used to deliver it are equally so.

 That's why all salespeople should become word nerds.
-Here's a list of 13 words that can help you close more deals and earn your prospects' trust in the process.
+Here's a list of 17 power words that can help you close more deals and earn your prospects' trust in the process.

 "I see that you only have a budget of $50,000, but let me tell you why our system costs $100,000."